The benefits of segmentation in email marketing

 For those at the back unaware of the benefits of segmentation, here’s a run down on some the positives it can bring to your email marketing strategy.

-Segmentation is the difference between blasting mass messages to a whole list and mailing targeted, promotional emails to individual groups.
+Segmentation is the difference between blasting mass messages to a whole email lists versus mailing targeted emails to smaller groups.
 The merits of this are clear: messages that are custom-tailored to a customer’s preferences, past activities, location and other variables are much more likely to be attractive to a consumer over a mass mail that makes customers feel a number on a company’s email list.
 The fact is, there is no one-size-fits-all type of customer regardless of the products you’re selling; there will always be people at different stages of the buying cycle and sending all of your contacts the same message is counter-intuitive.

 To counter this move, marketers can segment their lists in a number of ways depending on the amount of information offered by customers during initial sign-up (if you don’t want to bombard customers with a list of questions during initial sign-up, you can always message them a survey at a later date).
 This can range from gender, age, income, employment status, geographic location, interests, relationship status and a huge number of other variables.